shijoshaji/myBlogAtHashnode/cl2vizrqb02ldt4nv6ur8g4q5.md

 </div>
 ```

-Save the file and run the app using, to see how it looks
+Save the file and run the app using, to see how it looks.
 ```
 ng serve --open
 ```